CCBDA-UPC/Research-Projects-2025/chalice/README.md

-# Serverless API with AWS Chalice — Research 2025
+# Serverless API with AWS Chalice
 ## Table of Contents

 - [Introduction](#introduction)